- Parents Home

-- Wash melons, such as cantaloupes and watermelons, before eating to avoid carrying bacteria from the rind to the knife to the inside of the fruit.
+- Wash melons, such as cantaloupes and watermelons, before cutting to avoid carrying bacteria from the rind to the knife to the inside of the fruit.

 Preparing and Cooking Raw Meat, Poultry, Fish, and Egg Products

-- Never wash raw chicken.
+- Don’t wash raw chicken.
 Washing raw meat and poultry can spread germs around the kitchen.
-Germs are killed during cooking when chicken reaches an internal temperature of 165°F (74°C).
-So washing doesn't help.

-- Thaw meat, poultry, and fish in the refrigerator or microwave, never at room temperature.
+- Thaw meat, poultry, and fish in the refrigerator or microwave, not at room temperature.

-- Cook thawed meat, poultry, and fish immediately.
+- Cook thawed meat, poultry, and fish right away.

-- Throw away any leftover uncooked meat, poultry, or fish marinades.
+- Marinate meat, poultry, and seafood in the refrigerator.
+Throw away any leftover uncooked marinades.

 - Cook meat until the juices run clear.